Bluedot-Innovation/PointSDK-MinimalIntegrationExample-iOS/README.md

 2. Open the PointSDK-MinimalIntegrationExample-iOS.xcworkspace in Xcode.
 3. Then, compile and run the project in either simulator or device.
 4. Paste your Project Id to ViewController in `Objc` or/and `Swift` project.
+5. Use a DestionationId from Canvas to enable Tempo tracking.

 Please refer to the documentation at http://docs.bluedot.io